 Posted on

-FRS-12 Solo Skiff Build Part 1
+FRS-12 Solo Micro Skiff Build Part 1

 This is the first video of the FRS12 ‘how to build a boat’ series where we build a plywood boat.
 We cover building a plywood scarf jig and cutting a plywood scarf joint using a router.
 These plywood boat plans and more are available for purchase, and come with full size patterns.